WillTheFarmer/log-files-to-mysql/.github/README.md

 Run `files_watch.py` then add file or files to a configured folder and `main:process_files` will process ONLY the added files.

-Run `files_import.py` to ingest all unprocessed files in all configured folders. `main:process_files` executes `config.json` Processes for status = 'Active'.
+Run `files_import.py` and `main:process_files` executes `config.json` Processes for status = 'Active' which will ingest all unprocessed files in all configured folders.

 Next time `files_import.py` is run only new files since last run will be processed.
 It knows what files have been imported.